How to choose the right nbn® plan for your business internet

 Different business internet services may come with different back up options.
 Check how the service provides reliability and resilience to minimise the impact of downtime.
 This is critical if your business relies on internet connectivity to carry out your day-to-day operations.

-At Telstra, we offer 4G mobile backup with each business nbn plan (in areas with 4G mobile coverage.)
-In the event of a fault on the nbn's network, our Smart Modem can switch your service to the 4G mobile network automatically.
+Telstra Business Internet Plus plans come with a Telstra Smart Modem included and offer uncapped mobile backup in areas where there is mobile coverage available.
+This means that in the event of a fault on the nbn's network, your modem can switch your service to the mobile network automatically.
 We’ll switch your service back to the nbn's network when the fault is resolved.

 The safety and privacy of your business and its data is a paramount concern.
 Check whether the service provider offers security measures such as two-step verification and 24/7 network monitoring.

-Telstra’s industry-leading cyber security measures and expert security team helps stop cyber threats and scams before they even get to you.
+Telstra’s advanced cyber security measures and expert security team helps stop cyber threats and scams before they even get to you.
 And we block millions of cyber threats every single day.

 nbn®, nbn co and other nbn® logos and brands are trademarks of nbn co limited and used under licence.